How to Audit and Revoke Former Employee Access Securely

 - Final audit: run through the access audit table above and confirm nothing was missed

-- Document the completed offboarding in your records — required for SOC 2, HIPAA, and GDPR compliance
+- Document the completed revocation log in your records — required for SOC 2, HIPAA, and GDPR compliance

 Start With What You Can Fix Today

 The goal isn't to be suspicious of departing employees.
-It's to have a process so that trust doesn't have to be your security strategy.
+It's to have a documented, repeatable process so that trust doesn't have to be your only security control.

 All four tools below offer free trials or free tiers—a low-commitment way to evaluate fit before rolling out to your team: